 Navy Advanced Enlisted Rank Policy

 There are programs like Navy SEAL and Nuclear Power School where if you graduate, you will be promoted to E-4.
-Some in Nuke School even take the E-5 test before they even get to their first permanent duty station.
-Nuke school is equivalent to over 50 college credits.
+Some in the nuclear program even take the E-5 test before they even get to their first permanent duty station.
+Nuclear Power School is equivalent to more than 50 college credits.

 Air Force Advanced Enlisted Rank Policy

-There are special operations programs within the Air Force that upon completion will allow for successful individuals that have enlisted for a period of six years get promoted to Airman First Class (A1C).
-Schools like the indoctrination course (Combat Controller (CCT) and Pararescue (PJ).
+There are special operations programs within the Air Force that upon completion will allow successful individuals that have enlisted for a period of six years to be promoted to Airman First Class (A1C).
+Schools like the indoctrination course Combat Controller (CCT) and Pararescue (PJ).

 Marine Corps Advanced Enlisted Rank Policy

 In the Marines, recruits normally enter the service at the rank of private.
-Unlike the other services, the Marines don't offer the opportunity to enter at any paygrade higher than E-2.
+Unlike the other services, the Marines don't offer the opportunity to enter with any paygrade higher than E-2.

 More on Entering with Advanced Rank

-Make sure the contract you sign has all of your qualifications for advance ranking and what you have to do to ensure you qualify.
-It is up to you to be proactive with the recruiter or you could miss out on achieving higher rank and pay quicker.
+Make sure the contract you sign has all of your qualifications for advance ranking and any additional steps you have to do to ensure you qualify.
+It is up to you to be proactive with the recruiter, or you could miss out on achieving a higher rank and pay more quickly.
 As with other enlistment incentives, advanced enlistment rank must be included on your enlistment contract.